novotl/trigger-dbt-cloud-job-v2-action/README.md

   > - interval - The interval between polls in seconds.
 [Default=`30`].
   > - git_sha - The git sha to check out before running this job.
   > - git_branch - The git branch to check out before running this job.
+  > - schema_override - Override the destination schema in the configured target for this job.

 ### Example usage.
 ```yaml